 If you’re just getting started on fixing your finances, you need a plan.
 Finding a financial plan that resonates with you is like having a roadmap straight to financial success.

 There is no shortage of financial gurus to follow, each having their own personal system for financial success.
 The good news is that most of them will work – if you do the work – but it is imperative to find a system that resonates with you.

-Once you embark on your new financial plan remember, these proven systems are tested.
-They are tried and true, so be in the beginning, following the system closely will be beneficial!
+Once you embark on your new financial plan remember, that these proven systems are tested.
+They are tried and true, so be in the beginning, following the system closely will be beneficial.

 Consistently monitoring your progress can be extremely motivating!
 The key here is to understand how you best learn and monitor your progress accordingly.